Advertiser Disclosure

 Spirit Airlines

-Spirit offers Wi-Fi on nearly all the routes it flies, and it plans to continue enhancing the service over the next year by adding multi-device plans, gate-to-gate coverage, and more.
+Spirit Airlines offers Wi-Fi on nearly all the routes it flies, and it plans to continue enhancing the service over the next year by adding multiple-device plans, gate-to-gate coverage, and more.

-In keeping with the airline’s brand, the service is relatively low-cost and dependent on the length of the flight.
+In keeping with the airline’s brand, the service is relatively low-cost and dependent on the flight length.
+Free Spirit Gold® elite members and passengers who purchase the Go Big plan get complimentary Wi-Fi.

 Spirit Airlines Wi-Fi Fees